Winter 2016 Issue

 "I Love My Librarian" Award Recipient: Courtney Kincaid

 Courtney Kincaid (MLS alumna of 2009) was named one of ten winners of the national 2015 “I Love My Librarian” award sponsored by the American Library Association.
 Courtney, who is the former Director of the Hood County (TX) Public Library, received this award because she “Inspired a community coalition to fight for the freedom to read.”
 Earlier this year, Courtney was in the local and national news regarding a censorship challenge from some members of the Hood County community.
 She gained the support from her Library Board and the County Commission not only to keep an inclusive collection for the community but also to maintain the policy to protect the community’s rights and freedom to read.
-The article on WFAA.com describes how Courtney defended “the inclusion of two children's books aimed at helping children have a better understanding of LGBT issue.”
+Courtney defended “the inclusion of two children's books aimed at helping children have a better understanding of LGBT issue.”
 Courtney is now the Assistant Library Director at the North Richland Hills (TX) Public Library.

 Ohio Librarian of the Year: Heidi Daniel